 If you feel you have been treated unfairly, you have a right to complain.
 To ensure that your grievance receives a reasonable hearing, refer to SBCCD Board Policy/Administrative Regulation 5530.
 Refer to Administrative Regulation 5540 regarding grade appeals.
-Consult with the Student Services Office (SSA -306) to start the grievance procedures.
+Consult with the Dean of Student Services & Student Development (SSA-213) to start the grievance procedures.